Krisp vs NVIDIA RTX Voice (2026): Best Noise Cancellation App?

 Our Methodology

 We tested both apps in multiple noisy environments (coffee shop, open office, construction nearby) across 50+ video calls on Zoom, Teams, and Google Meet.
 We measured noise suppression quality, voice clarity, CPU/GPU usage, and latency.
 We analyzed 4,000+ reviews from G2, ProductHunt, and Reddit.
-Pricing verified in April 2026.
+Pricing verified April 2026.

-Ready to choose?
+Ready to eliminate background noise?

 Both have free options.
 Try the one that fits your hardware.